Charles H. MacDonald: Later life

 MacDonald returned to the United States in July 1945 where he served in various staff and command assignments, including the 33rd Fighter Group and 23rd Fighter Wing commander, Air Attaché to Sweden, and instructor at the US War College in Washington, D.C. before retiring from the Air Force as a colonel in July 1961.

-Colonel MacDonald's retirement ceremony at McChord AFB near Tacoma, Washington included a performance by the USAF Thunderbirds and a declaration of 'Col. Charles MacDonald Day'.
-He then moved to Anacortes, Washington where he opened a real estate business selling island properties in Puget Sound (an excuse to pursue his love of sailing) and his four children finished High School.
+Colonel MacDonald's retirement ceremony at McChord AFB near Tacoma, Washington, included a performance by the USAF Thunderbirds and a declaration of 'Col. Charles MacDonald Day.'
+He then moved to Anacortes, Washington, where he opened a real estate business selling island properties in Puget Sound (an excuse to pursue his love of sailing), and his four children finished high school.

-In 1971 he closed the real estate business, sailed to Mexico, and in 1973 returned to San Diego, California where he and his wife sold the boat that he had first purchased while in Sweden.
-They spent the next year building a new boat then Colonel MacDonald and his wife spent their time sailing the Pacific and the Caribbean until her death in 1978.
-He then came ashore and settled back to where he grew up in Mobile, Alabama.
+In 1971, he closed his real estate business, sailed to Mexico, and in 1973, returned to San Diego, California, where he and his wife sold the boat he had first purchased while in Sweden.
+They spent the next year building a new boat, after which Colonel MacDonald and his wife spent their time sailing the Pacific and the Caribbean until her death in 1978.
+He then came ashore and settled back in Mobile, Alabama, where he grew up.

 He died on March 3, 2002, at the age of 87.